ve3wwg/stm32f103c8t6/README.md

             |- Makefile         Used for creating new rtos projects
             |- Makefile.rtos    Rules for rtos project builds
             |- src/
-                |- *            Files used for project creastion
+                |- *            Files used for project creation
             |- libwwg
                 |- Makefile
                 |- include/*.h